Do HPV Vaccines Protect Against Warts?

 - Arbyn M, Xu L, Simoens C, et al. Prophylactic vaccination against human papillomaviruses to prevent cervical cancer and its precursors.
 Cochrane Database Syst Rev.2018;5:CD009069; PMID: 29740819 Link to research.

 - Gardasil [package insert] Whitehouse Station: Merck Sharp & Dohme Corp., NJ.
-2011PMID:
+2011Link to research

 - Abeck D, Folster-Holst R. Quadrivalent human papillomavirus vaccination: a promising treatment for recalcitrant cutaneous warts in children.
 Acta Derm Venereol.2015;95(8):1017-1019; PMID: 25824471 Link to research.